 Caixa Geral de Depósitos

 Caixa Geral de Depósitos (GDP), headquartered in Lisbon, is the largest bank in Portugal with assets of over €89 billion, loans of €51.6 billion and deposits of €63.4 billion.
 It provides retail, commercial and investment banking services including deposits, loans, specialized credits in the areas of factoring and leasing, asset management, real estate services, mobile and online banking and more.
 Established in 1876, GDP Group has about 1,070 branches and serves 3.8 million clients in Portugal (37% of population) and 2 million Caixadireta customers.
 With over 15,000 staff including 7,675 employees in Portugal, the company has operations in 20 countries in four continents.
 New York, Macau Offshore, Cayman, Zhuhai and London branches were closed as part of the strategic plan.
 Caixa Geral de Depósitos has long term deposit rating of Ba1 from Moody's and long term issuer default rating of BB from Fitch.

 Banco Comercial Portugues

 Banco Comercial Portugues, S.A.
-(BCP or Portuguese Commercial Bank), headquartered in Porto, is the largest private bank in Portugal, with focus on retail segment.
+(BCP or Portuguese Commercial Bank), headquartered in Porto, is the largest private bank in Portugal with focus on retail segment.
 Millennium BCP is a trademark of Banco Comercial Português.
 The Bank is part of the Investor Compensation Scheme and Deposit Guarantee Fund.
 Founded in 1985, it operates about 600 domestic branches (including 1 branch in Macao), over 500 branches abroad (Poland, Switzerland, China, Angola and Mozambique) and employs 15,700 staff.
 The Bank was ranked by Global Finance as the Best Foreign Exchange Bank in Portugal.
-As of September 30, 2019, BCP had a market capitalization of US$3.2 billion.
+As of December 17, 2019, BCP had a market capitalization of US$3.3 billion.

 Banco Santander Totta